gerryw1389/gerryw1389.github.io/_pages/about.md

 4. How to Advance:
    - Look for a [new demanding job](https://thedailywtf.com/articles/Up-or-Out-Solving-the-IT-Turnover-Crisis) once you feel you have learned all you can and you don't see upwards mobility.
      - Make sure to [interview them](https://automationadmin.com/2016/04/interview-questions/) more than they interview you :)
-     - Try to give your current position 3 years, it can look bad if you jump ship too often.
+     - Try to give your current position 3 years minimum, it can look bad if you jump ship too often.
    - Try to never be the smartest person the room
      - I'm a fan of skills checklists so that I'm always learning something new, see above.
    - Be a tinker by nature: